gschmutz/integration-architecture-workshop/99-misc/97-working-with-eclipse/README.md

 # Working with Eclipse

 Eclipse is a popular IDE (Integrated Development Environment) for working with Java.
-This guide is based on the latest vesion of Eclipse, [Eclipse OXYGEN](http://www.eclipse.org/downloads/).
+This guide is based on the latest version of Eclipse, [Eclipse OXYGEN](http://www.eclipse.org/downloads/).

 ## Create a new Maven Project